New Narratives of Hope This Black History Month–And Beyond

 These poll findings—along with stories of Clyde and Shalon—underscore an urgent need to join in working harder than ever to shape solutions—solutions that spawn new stories where everyone enjoys an equal opportunity to live longer, healthier, and happier lives without the constant fear of discrimination.

 Shaping New Stories of Hope

-Through our work to understand everyday discrimination and its impact on health, we’re also learning about communities across the nation that are striving to shape these new stories of hope.
+Through our work to understand everyday discrimination and its impact on health, we’re also learning about efforts to shape these new stories of hope.

-One such story is unfolding in Louisville, Ky., where more than 60 community- and faith-based organizations are collaborating with the Campaign for Black Male Achievement to create better futures for young African-American men and boys.
-This coalition has created an initiative called “Zones of Hope” designed to restore a sense of place and connection for some of Louisville’s most marginalized neighborhoods, families, and young people.
+In one such story more than 60 community- and faith-based organizations are collaborating with the Campaign for Black Male Achievement to create better futures for young African-American men and boys.
+This coalition has created an initiative called “Zones of Hope” designed to restore a sense of place and connection for marginalized neighborhoods, families, and young people.
 The idea is to reduce violence among young black men and boys (ages 16–27 years old) by increasing high school graduation rates, improving access to after-school programs, and expanding job opportunities.
-As Louisville’s Rashaad Abdur-Rahman noted at an RWJF-sponsored event examining discrimination’s effect on health, this project has transformed relationships; built new partnerships; and rallied the education, government, and justice systems—to invest in supporting boys and young men of color so they can achieve their full potential.
+As community leader Rashaad Abdur-Rahman noted at an RWJF-sponsored event examining discrimination’s effect on health, this project has transformed relationships; built new partnerships; and rallied the education, government, and justice systems—to invest in supporting boys and young men of color so they can achieve their full potential.